epics-extensions/EPNix/docs/ioc/user-guides/developing-modules.md

 This might be to develop and test the support module, or to patch and test the support module.

-This is where Nix’s reproducibility guarantees might seem to be in the way: dependencies are taken from the `/nix/store` instead of your local repository.
+This is where Nix's reproducibility guarantees might seem to be in the way: dependencies are taken from the `/nix/store` instead of your local repository.
 You can add it as a flake input instead, but that requires to run `nix flake lock --update-input mySupport` on each modification, etc.